cekrem/cekrem.github.io/content/posts/books-i-think-software-engineers-should-read.md

 ## General

 - [Deep Work: Rules for Focused Success in a Distracted World](https://amzn.to/4gAOaHa) – Not a programming / software engineering book at all per say, but a _highly_ recommended read regardless.
 If you read one book on this list, go for this one, for real.
 - [Clean Code](https://amzn.to/3VIleoE), [Clean Code*r*](https://amzn.to/3ZZu3Ny) and [Clean Architecture](https://amzn.to/4iAc8o1) — These Uncle Bob classics are great.
 I'm currently enjoying the architecture one _on audible_, that's a first for me with a software engineering book.
-Simply great, and pleasant read/listen.
+Simply great, and truly a pleasant read/listen.
 - [The Pragmatic Programmer: Your Journey To Mastery](https://amzn.to/4gjf4Ud) — A classic, and a good one at that!
 - [Staff Engineer: Leadership beyond the management track](https://amzn.to/41GYOrQ) — This one I find a tiny bit boring, to be perfectly honest, but still very helpful.
 Lot's of insight about "all the other stuff" (not coding).
 - [The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact](https://amzn.to/4gjc9ex) — I haven't read this one yet, but it's been highly recommended to me by trustworthy people.
 And how about that killer subtitle, ey?